How to think in the medium, and how to translate your written work to graphic storytelling.

 - Culmination - We'll adapt our Jenny Offill piece again.
 Wait til you see what you've learned!
 Extra credit is to create your own piece from your own writing and post it in our Facebook Group.

-My Comics For Writers Workshop is a complete curriculum designed for scholars, historians, memoirists, journalists and writers of all kinds looking to expand into graphic novels or short-form comics.
+My Comics For Writers Workshop is a complete curriculum designed for scholars, historians, memoirists, journalists, storytellers and writers of all kinds looking to expand into graphic novels or short-form comics.

 We'll adapt some prose to start, then we'll create mini-stories from silent pictures.
 We'll examine the myriad of ways to depict action in time.
 We'll mix in text in a variety of unique ways to explore the potential of comics.

 And we'll use what you're good at (writing) to make good, well-written comics.

 We'll assess our progress by adapting more prose, including our own, and then reflect in a SAW Online Facebook Group.